-Section 13-9 of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one water sample is taken every 60 months and tested for Fluoride.
-The Owner last conducted Fluoride sampling on January 9, 2017 and achieved a result of 1.30 mg/L.
+Section 13-9 of Schedule 13, O.Reg.170/03 requires that at least one water sample is taken every 60 months and tested for Fluoride.
+OCWA staff conducted Fluoride sampling on January 9, 2017 with a result of 1.30 mg/L.

-• All water quality monitoring requirements imposed by the Municipal Drinking Water Licence and Drinking Water Works Permit were being met.
+• All water quality monitoring requirements imposed by the MDWL or DWWP issued under Part V of the SDWA were being met.